David Lau: Rabbinic career

-On 24 June 2013, Lau was elected as Ashkenazi Chief Rabbi of Israel.
-At the time, he was the youngest person (at 47) to be elected to that position.
-The inauguration took place on 14 August 2013 at the official residence of the President of Israel.
+On 24 July 2013, Lau was elected as Ashkenazi Chief Rabbi of Israel.
+At the time, he was the youngest person (at age 47) to be elected to that position.
+The inauguration took place on 14 August 2013, at the official residence of the President of Israel.

-In 2020, during the coronavirus pandemic, Lau declared that no one should touch or kiss mezuzot, in order to prevent further spread of the virus.
+In 2020, during the coronavirus pandemic, Lau declared that no one should touch or kiss mezuzot, to prevent further spread of the virus.